Dev-SB123/Work/README.md

 Anyone can look through copy or be inspired by my code I will also accept advice on how I could improve my code.

-Current project that I might tackle on is making a gun, (I need to use physics, take the trajectory path and get the derivative of this trajectory with respect to time, 2d vectors can then be made using the derivative at points I will have to make it tangent to the trajectory which is simple, let c be a constant that x approaches f'(c)(x-c)+f(x).
+Current project that I might tackle on is making a gun, (I need to use physics, take the trajectory path and get the derivative of this trajectory with respect to time, 2d vectors can then be made using the derivative at points I will have to make it tangent to the trajectory which is simple, let c be a constant that x approaches f'(c)(x-c)+f(c).
 This is simplified as I want to keep it short for now, but I sure do enjoy involving math, and physics into computer programming.
 Well thats all for now.